Basil Zempilas: Political career

+Lord Mayor of Perth (2020–2025)

 On 17 October 2020, Zempilas won the election, defeating six other candidates.
 Zempilas received 1,855 votes, or 29.44% of the vote with 41% turnout (thus polling 12.07% of eligible voters).
-Zempilas defeated his nearest rival, former Australian Broadcasting Corporation journalist Di Bain, by 284 votes.
+Zempilas defeated his nearest rival, former ABC journalist Di Bain, by 284 votes.

 On 19 October 2020, Zempilas was sworn in as Lord Mayor of Perth, stating, "It is a significant honour to be sworn-in as the 18th Lord Mayor of this great city.
 It is also a great responsibility and immensely humbling.
 It is with genuine anticipation I pledge to lead a collaborative, consultative approach to high quality government."

 In December 2021, Zempilas indicated he will run for Perth mayor again in the next election, stating, "My intention right now is to run again in 2023...
 So three years – I feel a little short-changed, having won an election, typically that means four years...
 My intention is absolutely to run again.
 I love the role and I'd like to see a lot of the things that we've got started, I'd like to see them finished off."

 In 2021, Zempilas was "mentioned as a potential Liberal party option for a Campbell Newman-like tilt at the next [Western Australia] state election in four years."

+In 2023, Zempilas was re-elected as Lord Mayor.
+Zempilas received 3,264 votes, or 56.50% of the vote.

+The West Australian announced Zempilas' intention to join the Liberal Party and seek preselection for the electoral district of Churchlands on its front page on 27 January 2024.
+He said he intends to remain as lord mayor unless he is elected to parliament, only taking a leave of absence during the election campaign in 2025, citing the precedent set by former Wanneroo mayor Tracey Roberts, who was elected to the federal parliament in 2022.

+Liberal leader

+In the 2025 Western Australian state election campaign, Zempilas was announced as the Liberal candidate for the electorate of Churchlands which he won from sitting Labor MP Christine Tonkin.
+Two weeks after his electoral victory he was elected unopposed as the new Leader of the WA Liberal Party and hence, the state's Opposition Leader.